 Vaginal estrogen gel or creams.
 These vaginal dryness treatments can be applied daily to soothe irritated tissues from sex or exercise that hurts.
 As vaginal tissue becomes thinner and tighter, you may even feel friction just walking around, cooking, you know, living life—such a moisturizer will also protect against this, too.

-Vaginal estrogen tablets.
-If you want to try vaginal HT but gels and creams seem messy, consider these pills, which are inserted into the vagina.
+Vaginal estrogen tablets or suppositories.
+If you want to try vaginal HT but gels and creams seem messy, consider these options, which are inserted into the vagina.

 For Multiple Symptoms